DockEX/Client/README.md

-## This is the Frontend Repository for DockEX
+## This is the Client Repository for DockEX